sociomantic-tsunami/git-hub/man.rst

    7. git branch -D `tmp`
    8. git pop

+   If conflicts are found, the command is interrupted, similarly to how `git rebase` would do.
+The user should either **--abort** the rebasing, **--skip** the conflicting commit or resolve the conflict and **--continue**.
+When using one of these actions, you have to omit the **PULL** argument.

    -m MSG, --message=MSG
      Use this message for the comment instead of the default.
 Specify an empty message (**-m''**) to completely omit the comment.

    -e, --edit-message
      Open the default `GIT_EDITOR` to write the comment.

+   Actions:

+   --continue
+     Continue an ongoing rebase.

+   --abort
+     Abort an ongoing rebase.

+   --skip
+     Skip current patch in an ongoing rebase and continue.

  `update`
    Alias for `issue update`.